Advertisement

 Is applying at Prince William County Office of HCD free?

 Yes.
 Applying for any federally-funded housing assistance program is always free.
-Prince William County Office of HCD administers 15 programs (Affordable Housing Fund, Emergency Housing Assistance, Emergency Housing Assistance Program II, Emergency Housing Assistance Program II (EHAP II), Emergency Housing Assistance Program, II, HCV, Mainstream, NEDS, Other, Other - Non-Elderly Disabled (NEDS), Other - Non-Elderly Disabled (NEDS) Wait List, PBV, Public Housing, RAD, other) — none of which charge an application fee.
+Prince William County Office of HCD administers 20 programs (First Time Homebuyers Program, First-Time Homebuyers Program, First-Time Homebuyers Program (FTHB), Affordable Housing Fund, Emergency Housing Assistance, Emergency Housing Assistance Program II, Emergency Housing Assistance Program II (EHAP II), Emergency Housing Assistance Program, II, HCV, Mainstream, NEDS, NEDS (Non-Elderly Disabled), Non-Elderly Disabled (NEDS), Other, Other - Non-Elderly Disabled (NEDS), Other - Non-Elderly Disabled (NEDS) Wait List, PBV, Public Housing, RAD, other) — none of which charge an application fee.
 If any website or person asks you to pay money to apply, it is a scam.
-Always apply directly through the housing authority's official portal or in person at their office at 15941 Donald Curtis Dr Ste 112, Woodbridge, VA.
+Always apply directly through the housing authority or in person at their office at 15941 Donald Curtis Dr Ste 112, Woodbridge, VA.

 How long is the wait at Prince William County Office of HCD?